-2011- 2012 Administration Windows
+2013 - 2014 Administration Windows

-The Interim Assessment tests will be administered three times per year: baseline, fall, and winter.
 The administration windows for the Interim Assessment tests allow each school the flexibility of scheduling dates and times based on their instructional schedule.
 Following is a summary of the testing windows.

-Interim Assessment Administration Windows, 2011 - 2012
+Interim Assessment Administration Windows, 2013 - 2014